Xxaion-Labs/C3P0-Core-3-Protocol-Zero/README.md

 # C3P-0 – Core 3 Protocol Zero
 **The containment protocol the labs forgot to build.**

-(Yeah, we know what it looks like.
-But this one actually says "no" when the AI starts acting like it owns the galaxy.)
+(Yeah, I know what it looks like but this one isn't the comic relief version.)

 C3P-0 turns any LLM into a proposer-only system.
 External deterministic layers watch, arbitrate, and veto — drift, repetition, aggression, jailbreaks, hallucinations, escape attempts all get caught and crushed before they manifest.